abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *verum ubi correptum manibus vinclisque tenebis,* 405
 | *tum variae eludent species atque ora ferarum.*

+But when you will hold the man having been seized by means of your hands and chains, then various species will mock you and the mouth of the beast.

 | *fiet enim subito sus horridus atraque tigris*
 | *squamosusque draco et fulva cervice leaena,*
 | *aut acrem flammae sonitum dabit atque ita vinclis*
 | *excidet, aut in aquas tenuis dilapsus abibit.* 410

+For of a sudden he will become a bristly boar, a deadly tiger, a scaly serpent, or a lioness with tawny neck; or he will give forth the fierce roar of flame, and thus slip from his fetters, or he will melt into fleeting water and be gone.

 | *sed quanto ille magis formas se vertet in omnis*
 | *tam tu, nate, magis contende tenacia vincla,*
 | *donec talis erit mutato corpore qualem*
 | *videris incepto tegeret cum lumina somno.'*

+But the more he turn himself into all shapes, the more, my son, should you tighten his fetters, until after his last changes of body he become such as you saw when he closed his eyes at the beginning of slumber.”

 | *Haec ait et liquidum ambrosiae diffundit odorem,* 415
 | *quo totum nati corpus perduxit; at illi*
 | *dulcis compositis spiravit crinibus aura*
 | *atque habilis membris venit vigor.*

+She spoke, and shed abroad ambrosia’s fragrant stream, wherewith she steeped her son’s whole frame: and lo, a sweet effluence breathed from his smoothened locks, and vigour and suppleness passed into his limbs.

 |                                    *est specus ingens*
 | *exesi latere in montis, quo plurima vento*
 | *cogitur inque sinus scindit sese unda reductos,* 420

+There is a vast cavern, hollowed in a mountain’s side, whither many a wave is driven by the wind, then separates into receding inlets – at times a haven most sure for storm-caught mariners.

 # Page 58

 | *deprensis olim statio tutissima nautis;*
 | *intus se vasti Proteus tegit obice saxi.*

+Within, Proteus shelters himself with the barrier of a huge rock.

 | *hic iuvenem in latebris aversum a lumine Nympha*
 | *conlocat, ipsa procul nebulis obscura resistit.*

+Here the Nymph stations the youth in ambush, away from the light; she herself, veiled in mist, stands aloof.

 | *iam rapidus torrens sitientis Sirius Indos* 425
 | *ardebat caelo, et medium sol igneus orbem*